NafixData/ahnafnafi/_pages/cv.md

 Extra Curricular Activities
 ======
 * Music:  Achieved 4 years academic certificate from Bangladesh Acamedy of Fine Arts (BAFA) on guitar.
     It was basically a music institution where 2 examaminations held on each year.
 Staff and notes are the main curriculam here.
 * Sports:
     * Swimming: Academic 3 months course from _March, 2010_ to _May, 2010_
     * Basketball: Professional practice and under 18 main team of BFTS, from _January, 2016_ to _June, 2017_
+* Club:
+   * Former Member of Kantha-BUET, a Recitation Club from _January 2020_ to _February, 2025_
+   * Former Member of BNMPC Science Club from _January, 2016_ to _June, 2019_

 Service and leadership
 ======
+* Event Secretary of URP Association of BUET (USAB) from _June, 2024_ to _February, 2025_